 Research finds smartphone screen exposure may lead to earlier onset of puberty

-Exposure to blue light from use of tablets and smartphones, may alter hormone levels in young children, scientists say.
+Exposure to blue light from use of tablets and smartphones may alter hormone levels in young children, scientists say following study in rats.

 Blue light from phones and tablets may alter hormone levels and increase the risk of early puberty in children, early research suggests.